fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Linear increment to load multiplier in each execution tick when the system isn't in overloaded state.
+Linear increment to load multiplier in each execution tick when the system is not in overloaded state.

 </dd>
 <dt>max_load_multiplier</dt>